JetBrains/java-annotations/README.md

 interpreted by IDEs and static analysis tools to improve code analysis.

 ## Using the annotations
-The annotations are published on [Bintray](https://bintray.com/jetbrains/intellij-redist/java-annotations).
+The annotations are published on [Maven Central](http://repo1.maven.org/maven2/org/jetbrains/annotations/) and [JCenter](https://jcenter.bintray.com/org/jetbrains/annotations/).
 To add a dependency using gradle write the following in `build.gradle` file:
 ```
 dependencies {